DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 These are a few of the dishes at CNN on top of CNN Center in downtown Atlanta where CNN News originates.
 These are all receive only dishes.
 We repointed two dishes, one on this 14 floor roof and one on the 4th floor roof.
 See the satellite photo below from another job at CNN.

-< This was a large job at CNN Atlanta for dish removal and relocations.
+This was a large job at CNN Atlanta for dish removal and dish relocations.
 There were 14 dishes atop CNN, now there are 5.
-They are going to build a steel load frame to support the weight of the many dishes.
-So we had to remove all but 5 and relocate a few others out of the construction zone.
-When the frame is complete, the dishes will be replaced and mounted on the frame that is designed to support the weight and get them off the roof.
+They plan to build a steel load frame to support the weight of the many dishes.
+So we had to remove all but 5 of the dishes and relocate a few others out of the construction zone.
+When the load frame is complete, the dishes will be replaced and mounted on the frame that is designed to support the weight and get them off the roof.
 The dishes ranged in size from 1 meter to 3.5 meters.

 These are two 30" dishes for a 85-room motel off I-75, south of Atlanta.
 We installed the pre-built headend in the photo below.
 These dishes are for DirecTV, one dish is on satellite 101 and one on 119.
 The larger size helps stop rain fade, more important in commercial applications.

 This was an install of a WSI satellite weather system.
-This was at a private hanger for the owner of a Cessna Citation-X, the fastest private jet in the world, it has very large engines.
-We have installed a few others at PDK airport for flight service companies.
+This was at a private hanger for the owner of a Cessna Citation-X, the fastest private jet in the world, its engines are very large.
+We have installed a few others at PDK and Brown Field airports for flight service companies.

-* If your company needs competent sub-contract work in the Atlanta, GA area, please contact us.
+* If your company needs competent and professional sub-contract installation and repair work in the Atlanta, GA area, please contact us.

 < This is one of many questionable installations we see while out on jobs.
 Many installers don't have ladders, so they have to find a dish location they can reach conveniently.
 This was a real install and not a joke photo!
 There are many other places on this home that this dish could have been installed for trouble free reception of DirecTV.
 This was just probably the easiest for the installer.
 At SATPRO, we always try to find a dish location not visible from the front street of the home.